 The desire to divorce is not always mutual.
-Sometimes a spouse who wants to remain married believes that by not signing divorce papers or cooperating in the divorce process, he or she will be able to stop the divorce.
+Sometimes, a spouse who wants to remain married believes that by not signing divorce papers or cooperating in the divorce process, they will be able to stop the divorce.

 However, under the Texas Family Code, one spouse cannot trap the other spouse in the marriage by refusing to divorce.
-Rather, this just classifies the divorce as a contested divorce.
-If your spouse is refusing to move forward with a divorce, contact one of our Austin, Dallas, or Plano divorce lawyers who will guide you through the steps of a contested divorce.
+Rather, this just classifies the divorce as a contested divorce in Texas.
+If your spouse is refusing to move forward with a divorce, contact us and our Austin, Dallas, Fort Worth, Granbury, or Plano divorce lawyers will guide you through the steps of a contested divorce.

 At Goranson Bain Ausley, we understand that a contested divorce can be mentally and emotionally taxing.
-Our family lawyers are skilled in resolving disputes without escalating conflict.
-With smart and strategic advice, we help our clients take the long view, seeing beyond the emotions of the moment to protect children’s well-being and preserve assets for the future.
-Our attorneys are experienced in every aspect of contested divorce and are ready to help clients by discussing options, strategy, and best next steps.
-Our services for a contested divorce include collaborative divorce, mediation, negotiated divorce, or divorce litigation.
+Our skilled divorce lawyers are highly experienced in managing dispute resolution without escalating conflict.
+We provide strategic and sound advice to help our clients look past the high emotions of the immediate situation and focus on the future to preserve assets and protect their children.
+Our contested divorce Texas attorneys are experienced in every aspect of this type of divorce and are ready to help clients by discussing options, strategy, and the best next steps.
+Contact us today for a consultation and let us help you with your case.